rust-lang/rfcs/text/0000-typed-context-injection.md

 # Summary
 [summary]: #summary

-This RFC proposes the addition of a `Cx` structure to the `core` standard library alongside corresponding compiler support to allow Rust users to conveniently pass "bundles of context" around their applications. `Cx` objects are a thin wrapper around tuples of references which adorn the wrapped tuple with the ability to coerce into other `Cx` objects containing a subset of their references.
+This RFC proposes the introduction of the `Cx` structure to the `core` standard library alongside corresponding compiler support to allow Rust users to conveniently pass "bundles of context" around their applications. `Cx` is a thin wrapper around tuples of references which adorn the wrapped tuples with the ability to coerce into other `Cx` objects containing a subset of their references.

 # Motivation
 [motivation]: #motivation

 As it stands, Rust has no mechanism for conveniently passing large amounts of context to a function deep in the call stack.
-To inject a component of type `NewSystem`, for example, one must manually forward that reference throughout the entire dispatch chain.
+To inject a component of type `NewSystem` to `func_3`, for example, one must manually forward that reference throughout the entire dispatch chain.

 ```rust
 fn func_1(..., new_system: &mut NewSystem) {  // Updated!